Paul Bragg: Health beliefs

 Bragg advocated using deep breathing, fasting, organic foods, drinking distilled water, juicing, exercise, listening to one's body, and many other techniques as methods of prolonging lifespan.
+Bragg was not a vegetarian.
+His diet included fresh fish, lots of fresh fruits, vegetables and raw milk.

 Medical experts criticized Bragg as a food faddist and promoter of quackery.

 In 1931, the Bureau of Investigation of the American Medical Association (AMA) issued an article on Bragg which stated that he was a "food faddist and sexual rejuvenator debarred from the mails."
 Arthur J. Cramp of the AMA dismissed Bragg as a "charlatan".
 Bragg held pseudoscientific views about dieting and disease.
 He stated that tonsillitis is the result of people eating "mucus forming foods", cancer is caused by "gooey, slimy foods" and that colds are caused by the consumption of white bread or ice cream.
 Bragg firmly opposed the use of white bread and white flour and sold a substitute for each.

 Bragg was criticized for his involvement in "mail-order quackery".
 He advertised a patent medicine called "Glantex" which he said could make people feel twenty years younger.
 In December, 1930 after a hearing the Postmaster General issued a fraud order against Bragg and his health center.
 He got around this by advertising himself as "Paul Chappuis".

 In June 1932, ten dozen packages of Bragg's O.K.-Lax were seized.
 The product was misbranded with false and fraudulent curative effects.
 Bragg advertised O.K.-Lax as a "miracle substance" that cleanses the intestines and cures asthma, catarrh, and diabetes.
 An analysis of a sample by the United States Department of Agriculture revealed the product was made from ground leaves, bark, roots, fruit, and a laxative drug.
 In February 1933, the court ordered the packages to be destroyed by the United States marshal.

-In March 1935, Washington, D.C. officials arrested and charged Bragg with practicing healing art without a license.
+In March 1935, Washington, D.C., officials arrested and charged Bragg with practicing healing art without a license.
 He was fined $100.

 Bragg was known to have misbranded his food products with false health claims.
 His products were investigated by the Food and Drug Administration and Federal Trade Commission.
 He advertised "Bragg's Grass Tablets" as being rich in Vitamin A, promoting health, and preventing sickness.
 In October 1941, Bragg agreed not to publish any further health claims about the product.
 The FDA reported in 1967 that Bragg's papaya tablets and other dietary tablets "contained false and misleading therapeutic claims and lacked adequate directions for use for the purposes attended."

 Bragg was an anti-vaccinationist.
 He argued that vaccines are deadly and recommended that people not take them.